 Weight

-Another issue to bear in mind where weight is concerned is how much you can comfortably carry.
-Remember – this is a portable unit and you’ll be moving it from place to place regularly.
+Weight/carrying capacity is always an issue for RVers, so when we shop for new gear, its weight is always a consideration.
+Another issue to consider, particularly in terms of weight, is how much you can comfortably carry.
+Remember – this is a portable unit, and you’ll be moving it from place to place regularly.

 BTUs